Santroller/Santroller/tool/using.md

 6. You will now be at the main screen of the tool.
 From here, you can configure every option of your controller.

 ## The main screen
 After your device is running the Santroller firmware, configuring will land you at the following screen.
-There is a sidebar to the left, which contains buttons for interacting with the tool, and allows for changing settings that affect all inputs.
+There is a sidebar to the left, and your settings to the right.

 [![Main Screen](../assets/images/screenshots/main.png){: width="250" }](../assets/images/screenshots/main.png)